JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_07/gradients.md

 ![](grad2.svg)

 We see that the approximation is good if the value ``h`` is not too small or too large.
 It cannot be too large because the definition of the gradient considers the limit to zero.
 It cannot be too small because then the numerical errors kick in.
-This is connected with machine precision, which is most vulnerable to the subtraction of two numbers of almost the same value.
+This is connected with machine precision, which is most vulnerable to subtraction of two numbers of almost the same value.
 A simple example shows
 ```math
 (x + h)^2 - x^2 = 2xh + h^2
 ```